 Our McGuire Center for Lepidoptera & Biodiversity houses a large collection of red-spot purple specimens, donated by Austin Platt, who studied this species and its relatives (viceroy and white admiral).

-University of Florida’s Entomology & Nematology website: Red-spotted purple (Limenitis arthemis astyanax)
+University of Florida’s Entomology & Nematology: Red-spotted purple (Limenitis arthemis astyanax)